vitorest/vitorest/README.md

 I'm a formed architecture technician who shifted into the coding world.

-I started this journey by attending a 9 Week LeWagon Full-Stack Web Development Bootcamp, and for the last year I've been focusing my studies in Frond-End Development.
+I started this journey by attending a Full-Stack Web Development bootcamp, and for the last year I've been focusing my studies in Front-End Development.

 You can have a look at some stuff i've been developing: https://vitorest.github.io